-Whether we have to set our clocks forward or back, Daylight Saving Time can affect our internal clocks, which leaves us feeling like we're dealing with something similar to jet lag: sleepy, cranky, and just generally not fantastic.
+Whether you have to set your clocks forward or back, Daylight Saving Time can affect your internal clock, which leaves you feeling almost jet-lagged.
 This is because your body's circadian rhythm has been thrown off course, and according to the National Sleep Foundation, this affects how much melatonin is released in your system.
-Melatonin is the sleep hormone we all have that alerts our bodies when it's time to go to sleep based on daylight.
-As the National Sleep Foundation points out, springing forward is particularly difficult.
-This is because, before the clocks changed, it was probably bright and sunny outside when you woke up, and that "helped your body's internal clock activate brain regions that are involved in stimulating alertness and energy."
-But after you set the clocks ahead, that extra hour of light in the afternoon means the morning gets more dark - and that messes with your body's internal clock, making it harder for you wake up.
+Melatonin is the sleep hormone that alerts your body when it's time to go to sleep based on daylight.

-You probably don't need to worry about this happening if you just feel a little extra sleepy.
-But if Daylight Saving Time really, really changes up your sleep schedule, then that could possibly affect your period.
-It shouldn't be something you need to worry about, though: the extra sleepiness will usually clear up in a few days, and things will go back to normal.
+You probably don't need to worry about this happening if you just feel a little extra sleepy on Sunday or Monday.
+But if Daylight Saving Time really, really changes up your sleep schedule, then you could theoretically see a change to your period.
+Try to make an extra effort to sleep well Sunday, and you should get through the transition with ease.

 Dr. Tahir Chauhdry D.O.